-The Winter Program offers 90 day-classes in January and February.
+The Winter Program offers over 90 day-classes in January and February.
 In addition to offering an impressive selection of classes, the Winter Program represents something unique and wonderful about Door County, an amazing group of volunteer instructors who generously share their time, along with their considerable talent, for the benefit of the community.
 So bring on the snow and the cold.
 Now over 650 strong, you won’t meet a more friendly or hardier group of people than Clearing students in Winter!

 More About the Winter Program…

 We’re looking forward to the events below.
 We hope you can join us for one or more this year!

 The Clearing is a 501(c)3 non-profit organization that relies on the generosity of many different groups to support its mission of diverse educational experiences in the folk school tradition.
 Thanks to hundreds of friends, volunteers and donors, The Clearing is able to offer quality programs and services all year long.
 Interested in supporting The Clearing?
 Below are several ways to help us out.
 Take a look!

 If a picture is worth a thousand words, then our picture page is a gold mine!
 The Clearing is special for so many reasons.
 Its interesting people, historic buildings, rich landscapes and creative spirit combine to make this place like no other.
 It’s a place you really have to experience to understand, but we hope our photo galleries will give you a little taste of what The Clearing experience is all about.